palasthotel/migrate-2-gutenberg/README.md

 # mitgrate-to-gutenberg
-Migrate foreign contents to Gutenberg contents
+Migrate pre Gutenberg contents to Gutenberg blocks

+## Features

+ - Extendable for different migration sources and destinations
+ - Restore from backups
+ - cli integration
+ - Migration analysis: Which contents will be affected and why